smapiot/piral/docs/tutorials/20-migrate-app.md

 This will guide us through the available options.
 Afterward, we should check if everything is fine and remove potentially redundant entries in the *package.json*.
 For instance, we may see multiple entries for `react` or `react-dom`.
 Here, the entries that have been added to the `devDependencies` should remain, while others should be removed.

 ::: warning: Use the right Piral instance
 It is quite important to choose a suitable Piral instance, otherwise debugging is either not possible or not as desired.
 If you don't have a Piral instance available yet, just go with `piral-sample`.
-It is our demo and gives you parts such as a dashboard or a menu most app shells will contain.
+It is our demo and gives you parts such as a dashboard or a menu which most app shells will contain.
 :::

 **Important**: If the standard *index.css* is still in the *src* folder then the `pilet debug` and `pilet build` commands should be explicitly pointed to the *index.tsx* (or *index.jsx*) file.